OpenTermsArchive/docs/content/contributing-terms.en.md

   …
 ```

-Note that if some elements of source documents can be factorized (for example, it is common for the structure of HTML pages to be similar from page to page, so `select`, `remove` and `filter` can be factorized) it can be done like this:
+If some parts of the source documents are repeated, they can be factorised.
+For example, it is common for the structure of HTML pages to be similar from page to page, so `select`, `remove` and `filter` would be the same.
+These elements can be shared instead of being duplicated:

 ```json
   …